 CHOOSE YOUR BEACH WISELY – Not all beaches are created equal.
 Aside from the obvious requirements of surf and sand, make a list of what other activities are important to all parties involved.
 Are you looking for plenty of restaurants and activities at night, or will your family be cooking in and hanging out together in the beach house most nights?
 Are you looking for a beach that uses and requires, sustainable surfing products?
 Is being near a golf course important?
 As an older child, I always loved the endless options for family fun on the “boardwalk” at the beach we used to go to every summer – bingo, arcades, mini-golf, sunset boat rides, and quaint boutiques filled with seashells!
 But with every child in our crew currently under 4, none of that is necessary for our family’s life stage right now.
 The past 3 years we’ve enjoyed the less commercial barrier island communities – they’re a far cry from the hustle and bustle of the bigger beach towns, but we love the lack of crowds and quiet evenings.

 LOCATION LOCATION LOCATION – Once you’ve settled on the beach, it’s time to figure out accommodation specifics.
-Do you want everyone to live together in a house, or rent out side-by-side rooms in a high rise?
+Do you want everyone to live together going for the beach house rental, or rent out side-by-side rooms in a high rise?
 If you’re the type that like to stay on the beach from sun-up to sun-down, oceanfront may not matter as much, and you can save a ton of money with lodging a few streets (or more) away from the shore.
 If you’ve got young kiddos who will need to come in to nap, or just simply prefer to get a break from the sun and sand every now and then, stay as close to oceanfront as you can possibly afford.